Cray-HPE/docs-csm/upgrade/1.0.1/README.md

 ## Introduction

-This document is intended to guide an administrator through the upgrade process going to Cray Systems Management v1.0.1 from v0.9 (v0.9.4 or later) or v1.0.0.
-When upgrading a system, this top-level README.md file should be followed top to bottom, and the content on this top level page is meant to be terse.
-See the additional files in the various directories under the resource_material directory for additional reference material in support of the process/scripts mentioned explicitly on this page.
+This document is intended to guide an administrator through the upgrade process going to Cray Systems Management `v1.0.1` from `v0.9` (`v0.9.4` or later) or `v1.0.0`.
+When upgrading a system, this top-level `README.md` file should be followed top to bottom, and the content on this top level page is meant to be terse.
+See the additional files in the various directories under the `resource_material` directory for additional reference material in support of the process/scripts mentioned explicitly on this page.

 ## Terminology